Get all your Q's answered about LITPro here... Have a question you don't see answered here? We'd love to know about it!

 Any of the Bluetooth 4.0 compatible heart rate straps work with LITPro, but we have done the most testing with the Polar H7... so that is a good bet.

-No, we are now compatible with the iPhone 5, 5s, 6, 6 Plus, 7, 7 Plus, as well as the iPad (3rd gen), iPad mini, iPad (4th gen), iPad mini 2, iPad Air, iPad mini 3, iPad Air 2, and iPad Pro.
-The iPad is the best tool for the job however because of the larger screen.
+LITPro is compatible with the iPhone 5s, 6, 6 Plus, 7, 7 Plus, 8, 8 Plus, X, X Max, XR, XS, XS Max, as well as the iPad (4th gen), iPad mini 2, iPad Air, iPad mini 3, iPad Air 2,iPad Pro, and 6th gen iPad.
+In short, every iPhone and iPad capable of running iOS 10 or later is supported.

 Yes, since all our data crunching is done in the "cloud", we do require an Internet connection to use the Apps.